 All insured people should choose a family practitioner, who is the first contact point in case of illness.
 The family practitioner treats minor illnesses, can make home visits and gives referrals to visit a medical specialist.
 No referral is needed to visit a psychiatrist, gynaecologist, dermatovenerologist, ophthalmologist, dentist, pulmonologist (for tuberculosis treatment), infection specialist (for HIV/AIDS treatment), surgeon or orthopaedist (for traumatology).

 For more information on family practitioners, see the website of Estonian Health Insurance Fund.
 The list of family practitioners in Tartu is available on the city of Tartu's website (in Estonian).
+Visit Health Board (in Estonian) page to see if the familty practitioner has free places for new patients.
 As the information is in Estonia, ask your tutor’s help when choosing and signing up with a family practitioner.
 In case the doctor does not speak English, you could also try asking your tutor to come with you to the appointment.
 Do not forget to take your EHIC or private health insurance documents with you.

 As the practitioners serve people according to the registration, if you need to visit a family practitioner, please ask for your Estonian friend to call beforehand and make an appointment.
 You must pay for the health services, provided by the family practitioner, yourself.
 Keep all the cost documents and referrals and apply for compensation from your insurance provider.